TokugawaTakeshi/Yamato-Daiwa-ES-Extensions/CoreLibrary/Package/Documentation/DateTime/getDaysCountInSpecificMonth.md

 ): number
 ```

-Return days count in specified year and month.
+Returns days count in specified year and month.
 The numeration of months could begin from `0` (`parametersObject.monthNumber__numerationFrom0`) or `1`
 (`parametersObject.monthNumber__numerationFrom1`);